 Does journaling or mental health apps play a role in my thinking strategy?

-SPIRITUAL - What do I do to help me feel most connected to my spirituality?
+SOUL - What do I do to help me feel most connected to greater meaning in my life?

 What are your spiritual beliefs?
 How do you connect to the spiritual in your life?